Jean-Claude Coullon

-Military career
+Biography

 As a trooper enfant (Enfant de troupe) in 1942, he frequented the military institutions of Billom, Autun, and Prytanée where he prepared his candidate access to the grand military institutions (grandes écoles militaires).

-He subscribed to an engagement of 8 years at the Special Military Inter-arm School (Ecole Special Militaire Interarmes) as of October 1, 1950.
+He subscribed to an engagement of 8 years at the Special Military Inter-arm School (Ecole Special Militaire Interarmes) as of 1 October 1950.
 In reason of the curriculum of the époque, he was detached to the 19th Mounted Chasseurs Battalion (19^{e} Bataillon de Chasseurs Portées) at Landau.
-He was designated as a Caporal-Chef (Senior Corporal) on February 1, 1951.
+He was designated as a Caporal-Chef (Senior Corporal) on 1 February 1951.

 On the 13, he joined Coetquidan.
-He was designated as a Sergent (Sergeant) on April 1.
+He was designated as a Sergent (Sergeant) on 1 April.

-He was nominated to the rank of Sous-lieutenant, on September 1, 1952 and joined the Infantry Application School (école d'application de l'infanterie) on October 1.
+Coullon was nominated to the rank of Sous-lieutenant, on 1 September 1952 and joined the Infantry Application School (école d'application de l'infanterie) on 1 October.

-As soon as he made his sortie, on October 1, 1953, he was assigned to the 3rd company of 20th Mounted Chasseur Battalion (20^{e} Bataillon de Chasseurs Portées) at Tübingen at the FFA, in quality as a section (platoon) chief (chef de section) and an elevated platoon ranking chief student (Chef de peloton des élèves gradés, CPEG).
+As soon as he made his sortie, on 1 October 1953, he was assigned to the 3rd company of 20th Mounted Chasseur Battalion (20^{e} Bataillon de Chasseurs Portées) at Tübingen at the FFA, in quality as a section (platoon) chief (chef de section) and an elevated platoon ranking chief student (Chef de peloton des élèves gradés, CPEG).

-Designated to Legion reinforcement for Indochina, he joined the DCLE at Sidi bel Abbes, on June 22, 1954, to embark from the camp of Nouvion, on the S/S Jamaique.
-Disembarked in Saigon on September 7, the war being finished, the young officers of the Legion reinforcement were spread in various units, and Lieutenant Coullon, promoted since seven days, was assigned to the 13th company of the 4th battalion of the 5th Moroccan Tirailleurs Regiment (5^{e} Regiment de Tirailleurs Marocains).
+Designated to Legion reinforcement for Indochina, he joined the DCLE at Sidi bel Abbes, on 22 June 1954, to embark from the camp of Nouvion, on the S/S Jamaique.
+Disembarked in Saigon on 7 September, the war being finished, the young officers of the Legion reinforcement were spread in various units, and Lieutenant Coullon, promoted since seven days, was assigned to the 13th company of the 4th battalion of the 5th Moroccan Tirailleurs Regiment (5^{e} Regiment de Tirailleurs Marocains).

-The 4th battalion of the 5th Moroccan Tirailleurs Regiment (IV/5e RTM) became the 2nd battalion of the 9th Moroccan Tiraillieurs Regiment (II/9e RTM) on October 1.
+The 4th battalion of the 5th Moroccan Tirailleurs Regiment (IV/5e RTM) became the 2nd battalion of the 9th Moroccan Tiraillieurs Regiment (II/9e RTM) on 1 October.
 He served in quality of section chief and adjoint (assistant) to the battalion chief.

-Repatriated with his unit to North Africa, he benefitted from a leave at the end of the campaign to count from September 10, 1955.
-Following the leave, he joined his unit garrisoned at El Hajeb, on November 4, then he followed the unit to Algeria, at Mostaganem, Tebessa and Ras el Ench, as of January 1956.
-The 2nd battalion of the 9th Moroccan Tirailleurs Regiment was repatriated to metropolis and garrisoned at the camp de Souge in Gironde, on March 11, 1956.
+Repatriated with his unit to North Africa, he benefitted from a leave at the end of the campaign to count from 10 September 1955.
+Following the leave, he joined his unit garrisoned at El Hajeb, on 4 November, then he followed the unit to Algeria, at Mostaganem, Tebessa and Ras el Ench, as of January 1956.
+The 2nd battalion of the 9th Moroccan Tirailleurs Regiment was repatriated to metropolis and garrisoned at the camp de Souge in Gironde, on 11 March 1956.

 He assumed command of a company in March 1957.
-On April 1, 1958, he was assigned to the 4th mounted company (compagnie portée) of the 2nd Foreign Infantry Regiment 2e REI in North Africa in quality as a platoon chief of AM8, then on August 16, he transferred to the 5th mounted company at Ain Sefra, to assume the functions of second officer in charge.
+On 1 April 1958, he was assigned to the 4th mounted company (compagnie portée) of the 2nd Foreign Infantry Regiment 2e REI in North Africa in quality as a platoon chief of AM8, then on 16 August he transferred to the 5th mounted company at Ain Sefra, to assume the functions of second officer in charge.
 He was cited at the orders of the division and at the orders of the armed forces.